Submission Guidelines

 You must read the copyright notice before making a submission.
 Submission indicates acceptance of our terms.

-While we cannot publish all work received, we appreciate the time and effort you have put into submitting to us and all submissions will be read carefully by our team.
-We will contact you if your piece has been accepted for publication, when we will request a short biographical piece (200 words) and a photograph.
+We will contact you if your piece has been accepted for publication, when we will request a short biographical piece (50 words) and a photograph.

 We cannot enter into discussion about or critique submissions, but if you would like your work critqued, the authors listed in the Writing.ie Services section can help you.
-We also detail some fabulous writing courses, including distance learning courses, on this site that will aid your writing.
+We also detail some fabulous writing courses, including distance learning courses, on this site, that will aid your writing.

 Please note that this site has visitors of all ages and we link to, and are linked from, many children’s authors websites and blogs.
 The content of submissions must therefore be appropriate for all.